telerik/blazor-docs/components/grid/state.md

                     }

                     // you could override a user action as well - change settings on the corresponding parameter
-                    // make sure that the .SetStateAsync() method of the grid is always called if you do that if (filter.Member == "Name")
+                    // make sure that the .SetStateAsync() method of the Grid is always called if you do that if (filter.Member == "Name")
                     {
                         filter.Value = "name 1";